 Central to our pay-for-performance philosophy is maintaining a rigorous goal setting process that is used to determine both our annual and long-term incentive plan performance targets.
-Each year, management, the Committee, and our independent consultant spend meaningful time determining metrics, goal ranges, and testing the appropriateness of our incentive plan thresholds, targets, and maximums.
+Each year, management, the Committee, and our independent consultant spend meaningful time determining metrics, goal ranges, and testing the appropriateness of our incentive program thresholds, targets, and maximums.

-For fiscal 2021, the Committee reaffirmed its support of fundamental aspects of plan design, approving some updates informed by shareholder feedback for fiscal 2021.
+For fiscal 2022, the Committee reaffirmed its support of fundamental aspects of program design, approving updates to align with our global growth strategy.